WHAT IS PASHMINA

 Pashmina and cashmere are two types of wool that are often used interchangeably, but there are some essential differences between the two.

 Ladakh pashmina goats are cashmere goats indigenous to the Ladakh region of India.
 Like other cashmere goats, they produce a fine undercoat fiber that can be spun into yarn.
 However, Ladakh pashminas are distinguished by their thicker fur, which helps them to withstand the colder temperatures of their mountainous homeland.
-The pashmina fibres produced by these goats are also incredibly soft and have a silky feel, making them highly coveted by textile makers.
+The pashmina fibres produced by these goats are incredibly soft and have a silky feel, making them highly coveted by textile makers.

 Pashmina and cashmere are both soft and durable, but they have some critical differences.
 One difference is the diameter of the fabric.
 Pashmina wool is much thinner than cashmere, so it needs to be hand-spun and manually woven to create items like shawls, scarves, and throws.
 This process is time-consuming and requires a lot of care, but it results in beautiful, extraordinarily soft, warm items.
 Cashmere, on the other hand, is easier to spin and weave, so it can be used to create a wide variety of items quickly and easily.